 Where is it?

-It's in the Basement at the St John the Baptist Anglican Church at 28 Woolridge St., Riverview, NB, Canada.
+It's in the Basement at the Uplands Baptist Church at 398 Salisbury Rd., Moncton, NB, Canada.
 They have wonderful facilities.
-On very warm days, we hold the class outside at the same location.
-Saturdays can be at various locations, so it's best to ask.
+On very warm days, we hold the class outside at the same location or the nearby park.
+Fridays can be at various locations, so it's best to ask.

 When is it?

-Monday's classes are at for Adults aged 13 and over at 6:45pm for 2 hours.
-Friday and Saturday are adults only.
-Saturdays can be at various locations, so just ask.
+All classes are for Adults aged 13 and over at 6:45pm for 2 hours on Monday, Wednesday, & Friday.
+Fridays can be at various locations, so just ask.
 Everything else is at the primary location.
 We may allow younger than 13 if they are mature or accompanied by an adult.

 Can I watch a class?